Special Education Services

 Special Education Eligibility

-Special Education services are available at each school in the St. Paul School District to serve students who have been identified as eligible for special education services.
-Student identified as eligible for special education services must meet the following two requirements:
+Special Education services are available at each school in the St. Paul School District.
+Students identified as eligible for special education services must meet the following two requirements:

 1. Federal and state eligibility requirements as having a disability in at least one of 12 handicapping condition categories.

 There are three laws that protect students with disabilities.
 These laws ensure that no restrictions be placed on their right to secure the benefits of a Free Appropriate Public Education (FAPE).
 The three laws are: